ymkong/red_round_traffic_sign_detection/README.md

 - Annotate all the images under ~/images for YOLO, according to the input requirement of YOLO.
 - Select images for train set (80%), dev set (10%), and test set (10%).
 The names of the images in each set are given in ~/train.txt, ~/dev.txt, ~/test.txt
 - Prepare YOLO configuration files in ~/cfg: Obj.data, obj.names, tiny-yolo.cfg

+[1] J. Redmon et al. "You only look once: Unified, real-time object detection."
+Proceedings of the IEEE conference on computer vision and pattern recognition.
+2016.